 Next, introduce the hero and include a similar description including his beliefs, greatest fear, dreams – and what his difficulty is.
 Then disclose what happens to change or upset his normal life.

 Introduce the conflict.
-What happens in the story that places the hero and heroine at a no-turning-back point?
+What happens in the story that places the hero and protagonist at a no-turning-back point?

-Tell what the heroine’s goal is and describe her motivation for achieving this goal.
+Tell what the protagonist’s goal is and describe her motivation for achieving this goal.

 Tell what the hero’s goal is and describe his motivation for achieving this goal.